-In the past literature, opportunity discovery theory posits that entrepreneurs can add value by exploiting exogenously given opportunities in pre-existing markets (Kirzner, 1997; Shane & Venkatraman, 2000).
-Opportunity creation theory claims that entrepreneurs add value by endogenously creating new market opportunities (Aldrich, 1999; Baker & Nelson, 2005; Sarasvathy, 2001).
-Despite the significant progress in our understanding of discovering and creating entrepreneurial opportunities, we still have limited knowledge on how entrepreneurs discover or create
+In the past literature, opportunity discovery theory posits that entrepreneurs can add value by exploiting exogenously given opportunities in pre-existing markets (Kirzner, 1997; Shane & Venkatraman, 2000), while opportunity creation theory claims that entrepreneurs add value by endogenously creating new market opportunities (Aldrich, 1999; Baker & Nelson, 2005; Sarasvathy, 2001).
+Despite the significant progress in our understanding of discovering and creating entrepreneurial opportunities, we still have limited knowledge on how entrepreneurs discover or create opportunities by taking advantages of information asymmetries in markets (Fiet, 2007).
+The processes that entrepreneurs discover and create entrepreneurial opportunities thus have remained as a gap to be filled in entrepreneurship research (Klein, 2008).